MightyCreak/mesamatrix/README.md

 ### Media files

-The Mesamatrix banner image was created by Robin McCorkell, and is licensed under the Creative Commons Attribution-ShareAlike 4.0 International license.
+The Mesamatrix banner image and background image was created by Robin McCorkell, and is licensed under the Creative Commons Attribution-ShareAlike 4.0 International license.
 Go tweak it, and send us your improvements!

 The RSS feed icon is freely available from the Mozilla Foundation at http://www.feedicons.com/